Tamra: State of Israel

-Economy

-The city became famous for its large dairy factory named "Rajeb-Tamra", accounting for a sizeable portion of the dairy market in Israel's Arab sector.
+Mayor of Tamra, Mussa Abu Rumi commented that that lack of public underground shelter was due to lack of investment in Arab localities by the Israeli government.The strike raised concerns about the long-standing inequalities in lack of protective infrastructures in Arab communities compared to Jewish ones from lack of adequate investment from the government in addressing these gaps.

 Demographics

 According to the Israel Central Bureau of Statistics (CBS), at the end of 2007 the city had a total population of 27,300.
 In 2001, the ethnic makeup of the city was almost entirely Arab (99.6% Muslim), with no significant Jewish population.
 In 2022, 99.9% of the population was Muslim and 0.1% was Christian.

 According to CBS, in 2001 there were 11,900 males and 11,400 females.
 The population of the city was spread out, with 48.5% 19 years of age or younger, 18.0% between 20 and 29, 19.7% between 30 and 44, 9.0% from 45 to 59, 1.6% from 60 to 64, and 3.0% 65 years of age or older.
 The population growth rate in 2001 was 3.3% and by 2005 had dropped to 2.5%.

 The largest and most influential clan in Tamra is the Diab, which consists of several branches.
 Other clans include the Hejazi, and the smaller clans of Abd al-Hadi, Abu Na'ama, Abu Rumi, Amar, Arshid, Awwad, Kanaan, Muhsin, Nasser, Natour, Ourabi, Radi, Shama, Shaqir, Sheikh Ali and Yassin.
-In addition to the aforementioned clans, whose presence in Tamra predates the state of Israel, the city is home to internally displaced Palestinians and their descendants from the nearby villages of al-Damun, Hadatha, Mi'ar and al-Ruways, which were depopulated during the 1948 Arab-Israeli war.
+In addition to the aforementioned clans, whose presence in Tamra predates the state of Israel, the city is home to internally displaced Palestinians and their descendants from the nearby villages of al-Damun, Hadatha, Mi'ar and al-Ruways, which were depopulated during the 1948 Arab–Israeli War.